GoUpNumber/gun.fun/src/wallet/address.md

 gun address last-unused
 ```

-Gets an address that hasn't been used yet.
+Gets a new address if it hasn't been used yet.
-If they've all been used so far it gets a new one.
+Otherwise outputs a fresh address.

 ### list